Toys 3D Printing

 6. 3D printing can print body organs

 3D printing has found many staple applications in the medical industry, but its importance in organ and transplant breakthroughs cannot be overstated over the last couple of years.
 With 3D printing, surgeons and doctors can work with engineers to produce body organs that will otherwise require donors who match.
-From kidneys to heart 3D models, hospitals are advancing on surgeries and managing transplant and implant risks more effectively.
+From kidneys to heart 3D models, hospitals are advancing in surgeries and managing transplant and implant risks more effectively.

 Although no 3D-printed organ has been successfully implanted into any patient, medical experts and scientists are optimistic that a breakthrough is on the horizon.